-This signal saved to 16-bit integer format:
+This signal is converted to 16-bit integer format.

-Sine wave 4410 Hz hasn't noise, but it have 3-th harmonic with significant level (-114 dB).
+File with sine wave 4410 Hz hasn't noise, but it has 3-th harmonic with significant level (-114 dB).

-Sine wave 4430 Hz has noise with level better -133 dB.
+File with sine wave 4430 Hz has noise with a level below -133 dB.

-This is result of convertion 32-bit float to 16-bit integer of sine waves 4000 and 4030 Hz with sample rate 192 kHz:
+This is the result of conversion of 32-bit float to 16-bit integer.
+Source signal is sine waves 4000 and 4030 Hz with sample rate 192 kHz:

 Here we see input (without conversion or other processing) signal with frequency 4010 Hz in 16-bit / 44100 Hz:

-Appear 3-rd harmonic with level -118 dB.
+3-rd harmonic with level -118 dB is appeared.

-Here we see input signal with frequency 4030 Hz in 16-bit / 44100 Hz:
+Here we see the input signal with 4030 Hz frequency in 16-bit / 44100 Hz: